MOGMOGNO123/websites/shizuku/guide/setup.md

 #### Sony

-Don't click the dialog shows after connecting the USB, because it will change USB usage mode.

-### Start via root: cannot start on boot
+Don't click the dialog shows after connecting the USB, because it will change USB usage mooptionsStart via root: cannot start on boot

 Please allow Shizuku to run in the background.